 How do I access my document?

 You can access your digitally signed document from anywhere, in any device, with just a link.
-You can also use it as much as you want.
+You can also use it as many times as you want.

 What about the Apostille?